What is volumetric modulated arc therapy?

-Volumetric modulated arc therapy (VMAT) is a type of intensity modulated radiation therapy (IMRT).
-The therapy maximises radiation to the tumour, whilst sparing healthy tissue, reducing the risk of side-effects.1
+Volumetric modulated arc therapy (VMAT) is a type of radiation therapy that maximises radiation to the tumour, whilst sparing healthy tissue to help reduce the risk of side-effects.1

 How does VMAT work?

-VMAT is an advanced form of radiation therapy that works by rotating the linear accelerator (the machine delivering the radiation) around you during treatment, continuously reshaping and changing the intensity of the radiation beam to ensure the maximum dose is delivered to the target areas while minimising exposure of radiation to healthy tissues.1 It automatically changes the beam shape and radiation dose as it moves.
+VMAT is a form of radiation therapy that works by rotating the linear accelerator (the machine delivering the radiation) around you during treatment, continuously reshaping and changing the intensity of the radiation beam to ensure the maximum dose is delivered to the target areas while minimising exposure of radiation to healthy tissues.1 It automatically changes the beam shape and radiation dose as it moves.1

-VMAT can be used when the tumour is close to critical organs, such as with prostate and gastrointestinal cancers.
-It helps reduce the radiotherapy dose to adjacent healthy organs and thereby reducing the risk of side effects.¹
+VMAT may be used when the tumour is close to critical organs, such as with prostate and gastrointestinal cancers.
+It helps to reduce the radiation therapy dose to adjacent healthy organs and thereby helps to reduce the risk of side effects.¹